keboola/developers-docs/extend/generic-extractor/config/index.md

 |234|Jane Doe|fullExtract|development|
 {% endhighlight %}

-The `userData` values are added to parent jobs only, they will not affect [child jobs](/extend/generic-extractor/config/jobs/children) anyhow.
-If the result table contains columns with the same names as `userData` properties, the original column will be overwritten by the values of `userData`.
+The `userData` values are added to the parent jobs only.
+They will not affect the [child jobs](/extend/generic-extractor/configuration/config/jobs/children).
+If the result table contains columns with the same names as the `userData` properties, the original column will be overwritten by the values of `userData`.

 See [example [EX076]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/076-user-data).